gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 If you haven't already, create an account on the [Gretel platform](https://console.gretel.ai/login).
 The free developer tier comes with 60 credits (5 hours of compute) per month, which is enough to fine tune one model on the `Video_Games_v1_00` data subset!

+To run the code in this repo, you'll need a Gretel API key, which can be found in the [account settings page](https://console.gretel.ai/users/me/key) of your Gretel console.
+You will be prompted to enter your API key when you run the code.
+Alternatively, you can set an environment variable called `GRETEL_API_KEY` to your API key.

 ### Build the fine-tuning dataset

 The [create_dataset.py](./create_dataset.py) script performs the following steps to create the fine-tuning dataset: